alex-shef/mysite/README.md

-## Final work IT-academy by Aleksei Shevchuk on Python3 (still in development)
+## Final work IT-academy by Aleksei Shevchuk on Django(Python3) and PostgreSQL.

-### The blog about Belarusian banks.
+### The blog with authentication system and full-text search.
-This blog will publish information about Belarusian banks: comparison of services, commissions, and exclusive offers.

 *SETUP INSTRUCTIONS for Windows*